kingston-hackSpace/Rotary_Dial_Phone/The_Trimphone.md

 - Upload [this code](https://github.com/kingston-hackSpace/Rotary_Dial_Phone/blob/main/test_mp3-shield.ino) to your board.

-- The track should play when the hock switch is pressed (handset down)
+- The track should play when the hook switch is pressed (handset down)

 - **STEP 6: Listening via the handset**

-On our last step, we want to use the handset instead of the hamburger-speaker.
+For our last step, we want to use the handset instead of the hamburger-speaker.

 - Unwire the handset from the phone's circuit board (unscrew the wires, 4 in total)